nathanmarz/cascalog/README.markdown

 # TODO

-1. Make predicates such as (like ?p ?p) work
+1. "Logical outer joins"
-2. "Logical outer joins"
+2. Ungrounded rules
 3. Combine join with aggregation using MultiGroupBy grouping fields and join fields are the same

 # Notes on running Cascalog queries on a real Hadoop cluster